ashishpatel26/datascienv/README.md

 #### Installation

-datasciecne is currently available on the PyPi's repository and you can install it via pip:
+datascience is currently available on the PyPi's repository and you can install it via pip:

 ```bash
 pip install -U datascienv